 - 2 tablespoons olive oil

-- 1/2 teaspoon coarse kosher salt (not fine salt)
+- ½ teaspoon Diamond Crystal kosher salt (not fine salt)

-- Preheat the oven to 450 degrees F. Line a rimmed baking sheet with parchment paper.
+- Preheat the oven to 450 degrees F. Line a rimmed broiler-safe baking sheet with foil for easy cleanup.

 - Make the blue cheese dressing by mixing all its ingredients in a small bowl.
 Cover and refrigerate until ready to use.